kahlinbaughman/kahlinbaughman.github.io/_posts/2019-07-09-jekyll-guide.markdown

 To use Jekyll, one must have Jekyll.
 The Jekyll website(**link this**) has a very handy "Quick Start" instructions on the home page, but I found that to be misleading.
 I recommend ignoring that going to the official installation page here(**link it**).

-For our guide we will be focusing on the
+For our guide we will be focusing on the Ubuntu installation instructions.
+The instructions can be found here(**LINK**).
+It is important to know that Jekyll is built using the language ruby and thus has the ability to use Ruby "Gems" with it.
+I won't go into detail what a Gem is but more information can be found here(**Link**).